mkraenz/you-are-awesome-app-backend/README.md

 WARNING: Sending push notifications is in a separate deploy command, in order to hide the URI.

-- Ensure a `.env` file exists with environment variables set properly. (see password manager)
+- Ensure a `.env` file exists with environment variables set properly. (see password manager).
+Also check the `.env.sample` file in this repo.
 - `yarn deploy:test`
-- Test whether email sending works by executing `post.http`
-- Also take a look at `secret.http`
+- Test with `post.http` and `secret.http`. ([VS Code extension for HTTP requests](https://marketplace.visualstudio.com/items?itemName=humao.rest-client))
 - on success: `yarn deploy`

 ## Development